cobaltspeech/sdk-cubic/docs-src/content/using-cubic-sdk/recognition-context.md

         std::cout << std::endl;
     }

-    // Assuming the first model supports context auto model = models[0];
+    // Assuming the first model supports context. auto model = models[0];

     // Let's say this model has an allowed context token called
     // "airport_names" and we have a list of airport names that
-    // we ant to make sure the recognizer gets right.
+    // we want to make sure the recognizer gets right.
 We compile
     // the list of names using the CompileContext() method, save
     // the compiled data and send it with subsequent recognize
     // requests to customize and improve the results.